-My laboratory uses a wide variety of approaches to study infectious diseases.
-These approaches include the use of genomic technologies and bioinformatics for the study of P. falciparum, small RNA viruses, and diseases of unknown etiology.
-These research targets are served by a core interest in developing new technologies for biomedical applications.
+My laboratory uses a wide variety of highly interdisciplinary approaches to study infectious diseases.
+These approaches include the use of genomic technologies and bioinformatics for the study of Plasmodium falciparum, RNA viruses, and diseases of unknown etiology in organisms ranging from insects to people.
+These research targets are served by a core interest in developing new technologies and therapeutics for biomedical applications.

 The majority of the world's infectious disease burden, especially in children under 5, can be attributed to just a handful of pathogens.
-Among these, Plasmodium falciparum ranks as the most vicious and arguably one of the most neglected afflictions known to humankind.
-This protozoan parasite is the causative agent of the most deadly form of human malaria: approximately 1 million people with this disease will perish every year, in addition to a far greater number who will suffer repeated debilitating infections.
-Beyond the immediate human toll, the burden of malaria has a profoundly negative impact on socioeconomic development in those regions where the disease is endemic.
-There is renewed interest in reviving global eradication campaigns, despite the failures of the past.
-A major component of this effort will rightfully focus on vector control.
-However, treating diseased individuals must always be a priority.
-To assist in these efforts, there is a dire need for new, cheap antimalarial therapeutics.
+Among these, Plasmodium falciparum ranks as the most vicious and one of the most neglected afflictions known to humankind.
+Despite the failures of the past, there are renewed efforts working toward global eradication of this parasite.
+A major component of this effort will focus on treating diseased individuals.
+To assist in these efforts, there continues to be a need for new, cheap antimalarial therapeutics.

 Drug discovery.
-In collaboration with Kip Guy (University of California, San Francisco/St. Jude Children's Research Hospital, Memphis), we have engaged in an intense hit-to-lead development program, whereby compounds with antimalarial activity are further developed to evaluate their realistic potential for becoming a therapeutic.
+In collaboration with Kip Guy (University of California, San Francisco and St. Jude Children's Research Hospital), we have engaged in an intense hit-to-lead development program, whereby compounds with antimalarial activity are further developed to evaluate their realistic potential for becoming a therapeutic.
 The majority of antimalarial compounds discovered in high-throughput screening assays against whole parasites have no known target.
-Therefore, an important component of our program is identification of molecular targets.
+Therefore, identification and characterization of molecular targets are important components of our program.

 Virology and Viral Discovery

+Beyond diagnosis of human disease, we have also investigated numerous nonhuman diseases to identify and characterize their etiological agents, including, among others, avian bornavirus in psittacines, novel arenaviruses in boas and pythons, and a novel nidovirus in reptiles.
 In addition to discovery efforts, my laboratory is also engaged in further characterization of specific RNA viruses, especially picornaviruses.
-We are developing new deep-sequencing and proteomic approaches to uncover molecular determinants of picornavirus replication and recombination.
+For example, we have developed deep-sequencing and proteomic approaches to uncover molecular determinants of picornavirus replication and recombination.